-Watch Smokey Robinson receive the Library of Congress Gershwin Prize on Friday, February 10, 2017, on PBS at 9/8c (check local listings).
+Watch Tony Bennett receive the Library of Congress Gershwin Prize (check local listings for broadcast information).

-“Smokey Robinson: The Library of Congress Gershwin Prize for Popular Song” is a co-production of WETA Washington, D.C., Bounce AEG and The Library of Congress.
+“Tony Bennett: The Library of Congress Gershwin Prize for Popular Song” is a co-production of WETA Washington, D.C., Bounce AEG and The Library of Congress.
 The executive producers are Dalton Delan, Carla Hayden and Michael Strunsky.
 The producers are Bounce’s Tim Swift, Kristi Foley and, for the Library of Congress, Susan H. Vita.
 The director is Leon Knoles.
-The music director is Greg Phillinganes.
-The Library of Congress Gershwin Prize for Popular Song is made possible through the generous support of the Corporation for Public Broadcasting, PBS, and public television viewers.
-Funding is also provided by The James Madison Council of the Library of Congress, The Ira and Leonore Gershwin Fund, The Leonore S. Gershwin Trust for the benefit of The Library of Congress Trust Fund Board, and AARP.
+The music director is Gregg Field.
+“Tony Bennett: The Library of Congress Gershwin Prize for Popular Song” is made possible through the generous support of the Corporation for Public Broadcasting, PBS, and public television viewers.
+Funding is also provided by The James Madison Council of the Library of Congress, The Ira and Leonore Gershwin Fund, and The Leonore S. Gershwin Trust for the benefit of The Library of Congress Trust Fund Board.
 Air transportation is provided by United Airlines.